-The FDC Tool is a configuration tool that is available free of charge.
-The devices can be connected directly via a modem (point-to-point).
+DeviceCare is a free configuration tool for Endress+Hauser devices.
+It supports devices with the following protocols, provided a suitable device driver (DTM) is installed: HART, PROFIBUS, FOUNDATION Fieldbus, Ethernet/IP, Modbus, CDI, ISS, IPC and PCP.
+The target group comprises customers without a digital network in plants and service centers as well as Endress+Hauser service technicians.
+The devices can be connected directly via a modem (point-to-point) or a bus system.
 DeviceCare is fast, easy and intuitive to use.
 It can run on a PC, laptop or tablet with a Windows operating system.